sonianb/wordle-feature/README.md

 - [x] I want to see if the letter I picked is in the correct position, misplaced, or wrong.
 - [x] I want the UI to update based on my answer.

-I chose to work on these user stories because they are an important part of the game's logic and it'd be a great challenge to try to re-create them.
+I chose to work on these features because they are an important part of Wordle's logic and thought that it'd be an interesting task to try to re-create them.

-## Stretch goals
+## Possible improvements
-- [ ] Add an on-screen keyboard to make the game more mobile-friendly.
+- Add an on-screen keyboard to make the game mobile-friendly.
+- Check if the word tested is an actual English word.
-- [ ] Update the UI with the letters the user has already tested.
+- Display the correct letters tested by the user.